pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

 #### Make another configuration change on the Dev environment

-`terminus drush  $TERMINUS_SITE.dev -- views-enable archive`
+`terminus drush  $TERMINUS_SITE.dev -- views-enable glossary`

-That command will enable the archive View that displays content by month.
-You can see it by pointing your browser to `/archive` on your Dev site.
+That command will enable the glossary View that displays content by month.
+You can see it by pointing your browser to `/glossary` on your Dev site.

 #### Export the configuration change in the Dev environment